CREO Postdoctoral Research Associate

 NaYoung Hwang holds a PhD in Education from the University of California, Irvine.
-Her research interests include school discipline, social stratification, and education policy analysis.
-NaYoung's work has been published in American Education Research Journal, Youth & Society, and Journal of Research on Adolescence, among others.
+Her research interests include inequality in education and educational policy.
+NaYoung has worked on school discipline, growth mindset, curriculum policy, and youth employment.
+NaYoung's work has been published in Educational Researcher, American Education Research Journal, Youth & Society, and Journal of Research on Adolescence.

 As an English as a Second Language (ESL) teacher in her native Korea, NaYoung was able to witness firsthand the influence of socioeconomic background on a child’s English language achievement and, ultimately, educational prospects.
 In addition, by teaching English to adult professionals, she observed the crucial influence of one’s childhood access to language education on his/her future employment opportunities in English-obsessed Korea.
 These experiences, combined with her work as a volunteer teacher in Korean orphanages, spurred NaYoung’s interest in the impact of education on social mobility and stratification.

 - 4101 Jenkins Nanovic Hall